Patrick-Wood/plumb-charter/README.md

 - **Share** — Copy and redistribute the Charter in any medium or format for any purpose, including commercial use

 Under the following terms:
-- **Attribution** — You must give appropriate credit to Patrick Wood / DeskGems LLC and link to this repository
+- **Attribution** — You must give appropriate credit to Patrick Wood and link to this repository
-- **No Derivatives** — You may not remix, transform, or build upon the Charter material and distribute the modified version without written permission from DeskGems LLC
+- **No Derivatives** — You may not remix, transform, or build upon the Charter material and distribute the modified version without written permission from Patrick Wood

 This license governs the Charter document only.
-The Plumb v9.1 operational implementation is proprietary intellectual property of DeskGems LLC, is not covered by this license, and is not available under any license.
+The Plumb v9.1 operational implementation is proprietary intellectual property of Patrick Wood, is not covered by this license, and is not available under any license.

 To request permission for derivative Charter works, open an issue using the Derivative Request template.